Molybdenum: Mo-containing enzymes

-The molybdenum cofactor (pictured) is composed of a molybdenum-free organic complex called molybdopterin, which has bound an oxidized molybdenum(VI) atom through adjacent sulfur (or occasionally selenium) atoms.
-Except for the ancient nitrogenases, all known Mo-using enzymes use this cofactor.

 Molybdate is transported in the body as MoO_{4}^{2−}.

 Human metabolism and deficiency

 Molybdenum is an essential trace dietary element.
 Four mammalian Mo-dependent enzymes are known, all of them harboring a pterin-based molybdenum cofactor (Moco) in their active site: sulfite oxidase, xanthine oxidoreductase, aldehyde oxidase, and mitochondrial amidoxime reductase.
 People severely deficient in molybdenum have poorly functioning sulfite oxidase and are prone to toxic reactions to sulfites in foods.
 The human body contains about 0.07 mg of molybdenum per kilogram of body weight, with higher concentrations in the liver and kidneys and lower in the vertebrae.
 Molybdenum is also present within human tooth enamel and may help prevent its decay.

 Acute toxicity has not been seen in humans, and the toxicity depends strongly on the chemical state.
 Studies on rats show a median lethal dose (LD_{50}) as low as 180 mg/kg for some Mo compounds.
 Although human toxicity data is unavailable, animal studies have shown that chronic ingestion of more than 10 mg/day of molybdenum can cause diarrhea, growth retardation, infertility, low birth weight, and gout; it can also affect the lungs, kidneys, and liver.
 Sodium tungstate is a competitive inhibitor of molybdenum.
 Dietary tungsten reduces the concentration of molybdenum in tissues.

 Low soil concentration of molybdenum in a geographical band from northern China to Iran results in a general dietary molybdenum deficiency and is associated with increased rates of esophageal cancer.
 Compared to the United States, which has a greater supply of molybdenum in the soil, people living in those areas have about 16 times greater risk for esophageal squamous cell carcinoma.

 Molybdenum deficiency has also been reported as a consequence of non-molybdenum supplemented total parenteral nutrition (complete intravenous feeding) for long periods of time.
 It results in high blood levels of sulfite and urate, in much the same way as molybdenum cofactor deficiency.
 Since pure molybdenum deficiency from this cause occurs primarily in adults, the neurological consequences are not as marked as in cases of congenital cofactor deficiency.

 A congenital molybdenum cofactor deficiency disease, seen in infants, is an inability to synthesize molybdenum cofactor, the heterocyclic molecule discussed above that binds molybdenum at the active site in all known human enzymes that use molybdenum.
 The resulting deficiency results in high levels of sulfite and urate, and neurological damage.